-Salvo 2.0 was the first commercial release of Pumpkin, Inc.'s cooperative priority-based multitasking RTOS.
-Salvo 1.0 was an internal release, written in assembly language and targeted specifically for the Microchip PIC17C756 PICmicro in a proprietary, in-house data acquisition system.
+Pumpkin, Inc.'s Salvo v1 was an internal release, written in assembly language and targeted specifically for the Microchip PIC17C756 PICmicro® MCU in a proprietary, in-house data acquisition system.
+This 1998 version provided much of the basic functionality that would later makes its way into the later Salvo releases.

-Salvo 1.0 provided most of the basic functionality of 2.0.
-It was decided to expand on that functionality by rewriting Salvo in C. In doing so, opportunities arose for many configuration options and optimizations, to the point where not only is Salvo more powerful and flexible than its 1.0 predecessor, but it is completely portable, too.
+After a market analysis Pumpkin, Inc. decided to expand on Salvo v1's functionality by rewriting it in C. In doing so, opportunities arose for many configuration options and optimizations, to the point where not only was the C version more powerful and flexible than its assembly-language predecessor, but it was completely portable, too.